AckeeCZ/terraform-gke-vpc/README.md

 ## Private networking

+Private GKE cluster creation is divided into few parts:

+### Private nodes

+Turned on with parameter `private`, all GKE nodes are created without public and thus without route to internet

+### Cloud NAT gateway and Cloud Router

-Turned on with parameter `private`, this module reserves public IP, creates Cloud NAT gateway named `nat01` and Cloud router named `router01` and routes all egress traffic from cluster via NAT gateway.
+Turned on with parameter `create_nat_gw`, this module reserves public IP, creates Cloud NAT gateway named `"nat-gw-${var.region}"` and Cloud router named `router-${var.region}` and routes all egress traffic from cluster via NAT gateway.
+There should always be only one NAT GW per region inside one VPC network.
+So if we create more private clusters in one region, we must turn this parameter to true on first cluster and to false on second one.

+### Private master

+This module creates GKE master with private address in subnet specified by parameter `private_master_subnet`.
+This subnet is then routed to VPC network through VPC peering.
+Thus every cluster in on VPC network must have unique `private_master_subnet`.
+Turned on with parameter `private_master`, GKE master gets only private IP address.
+Setting this to `true` is currently not supported by our toolkit

 ## Node pools and node counts